sanj16/capynut/README.md

 If you encounter any issues while playing Capynut or have suggestions for improvements, please [open an issue](https://github.com/your-username/capynut/issues) on this repository.

-## License

-[Specify the license you're using for your game.
-Common choices include MIT License, GNU GPL, or a custom license.]

 ## Acknowledgments

-[If you used any third-party assets or libraries, give credit to their creators here.]
+I would like to extend my gratitude to following third-party assets and tutorials from Udemy, which were instrumental in the development of Capynut
+- **[Complete C# Unity Game Developer 2D](https://www.udemy.com/course/unitycourse/)** by [Rick Davidson](https://www.udemy.com/user/rick-davidson-5/): This course provided invaluable guidance on Unity game development and served as the foundation for Capynut.

 ## Contact

-If you have any questions or need assistance, you can reach out to me at [your-email@example.com].
+If you have any questions or need assistance, you can reach out to me at [sanjana.mandarapu@gmail.com].

 Enjoy playing Capynut, and happy delivering!